 Aerial Yoga is a relatively new approach to a traditional yoga practice.
 We use a silk fabric called a ‘hammock’ or ‘swing’ to support the weight of our bodies, helping us achieve various postures with more depth, ease and excitement.
 See the benefits of aerial yoga.

 YES!
-Safety is our NUMBER 1 priority at Desert Air Yoga.
+Safety is our NUMBER 1 priority.